 Adolescence is a complex and challenging transition.
 The curriculum prepares students for senior high school, while continuing to create a sense of wonder in discovery and a strong sense of self.
 As students learn by doing- whether that is carving wood, acting a part in a play, or observing a science experiment, the physical, spiritual, and intellectual realms become a unified whole in which the young person can feel at home.

-Junior High Extra-Curricular Sports — Click here for a pdf about our Junior High Extra-Curricular Sports program.
+Middle School Extra-Curricular Sports — Click HERE for a pdf about our Middle School Extra-Curricular Sports program.